ucsd-cse131-f19/ucsd-cse131-f19.github.io/index.md

   - PA7 **open collab** (garbage collection): 6%
   - PA8 **open collab** (projects): 6%
 - 40% exams
-  - 16% for best 2 of 3 tests
+  - 16% for in-class exams
   - 24% final exam
     - You must pass the final exam to pass the course
-    - The final exam will allow for some amount of make-up points for the tests (details to come)
+    - The final exam will have questions that allow you to regain credit lost on in-class exams

 <a id="policies"></a>
 ## Policies